kierumichael/MachineLearning/README.md

 -ML applications to advise and caution children about age-inappropriate content

 The need for a safe environment for our children to grow.

+added words.csv and word.py to show actual tests in the system